Written byAmanda Wong

-- Your WD My Passport hard drive is NTFS-formatted.
+- 1. Your WD My Passport hard drive is NTFS-formatted

-- You have read-only permission to access the WD My Passport hard drive.
+- 2. You have read-only permission to access WD My Passport hard drive

-- Your WD My Passport hard drive is corrupted.
+- 3. Your WD My Passport hard drive is corrupted

-If you are not sure which reason has caused your WD My Passport external hard drive read-only on Mac, check the scenarios one by one.
+If you are not sure which reason has caused your Mac external hard drive read only, check the scenarios one by one.
 If you know the reason already, you can jump to the scenario that best describes your situation.

 Scenario 1: Your WD My Passport hard drive is NTFS-formatted

-By default, macOS can mount a Windows NTFS volume or drive in read-only mode.
+For WD My Passport Ultra and WD Elements, check if the hard drive is formatted with NTFS file system.
+By default, macOS can read NTFS drive on Mac or drive in read-only mode.
 You can view the files saved on the NTFS-formatted partition or drive but can't make any changes to them.
 In addition, the WD My Passport hard drive won't let you add any files to it.
 To check if your WD My Passport is NTFS formatted, follow the steps:

 - Go to Finder > Applications > Utilities > Disk Utilities.